top of page

 Uses, Advantages & Benefits

-• Elimination of constant opposing force requirement and mechanisms
+• Elimination of constant opposing force requirements and mechanisms

 • Tail boom is optional